alessandrokonrad/Pi-Pool/README.md

 #### Running and booting from SSD (no need for SD card):

-I recently saw a post, where you could boot Ubuntu also from the SSD, so there is no need for the SD card anymore.
-I haven't tried that yet, but it might work.
+<strike>I recently saw a post, where you could boot Ubuntu also from the SSD, so there is no need for the SD card anymore.
+I haven't tried that yet, but it might work.</strike>
+I can confirm this works!!
 You can check that out:
 <a href="https://www.raspberrypi.org/forums/viewtopic.php?t=278791">Directly boot from SSD</a>

 #### Problems with running Ubuntu from USB 3.0: